mapcontrib/mapcontrib/README.md

 ### Docker Compose

+To launch the Node.js based server.

     $ docker-compose up

+MongoDB is rather slow to create the database files the first time...
+The Node.js container will surely break.
+Just wait a few seconds and rerun the up command.

+Then, you will have to initialize the database, in antoher terminal simply run:

+    $ docker-compose run node npm run init

 ### Manual

 You must have a MongoDB server running on localhost.
+To initialize the database the first time, run:

+    $ npm run init

+To launch the Node.js based server.

     $ npm start

-It launches the Node.js based server.

 ## Thanks